owncloud/docs/docs/new-version-branch.md

 # Create a New Version Branch for Docs

 When doing a new release of ownCloud Server like `10.x`, a new version branch must be created based on `master`.
-It is necessary to do this in three steps.
+It is necessary to do this in four steps.
 Please set the new and former version numbers accordingly

 **Step 1: This will create and configure the new `10.x` branch properly**